Hitmixes

-Hitmixes is the second extended play (EP) by American singer Lady Gaga, released on August 25, 2009.
+Hitmixes is the second extended play (EP) by American singer-songwriter Lady Gaga, released on August 25, 2009.
 Featuring remixes of songs from Gaga's debut album, The Fame (2008), the album was only released in Canada, by Universal Music Canada.
 Hitmixes features mixes from various musicians, including RedOne and Space Cowboy, who previously worked with Gaga.
 The EP hosts 1980s-influenced and house remixes.
 Hitmixes received positive reviews from the Calgary Herald and Blare Magazine, and peaked at number eight on the Canadian Albums Chart.

 Background and composition

 Lady Gaga released her debut album, The Fame, on August 19, 2008; It spawned five singles: "Just Dance", "Poker Face", "Eh, Eh (Nothing Else I Can Say)", "LoveGame" and "Paparazzi".
 "Eh, Eh" was not released in North America, and was not remixed for Hitmixes.
 The other four singles all reached the top three of the Canadian Hot 100.
 The album's title track, "The Fame", was also remixed and included on the EP.
 Gaga's main producer, RedOne, produced a remix of "Just Dance" for the record; other producers were Robots to Mars, Chew Fu, Space Cowboy, Moto Blanco and Guéna LG.
 Hitmixes was released as a compact disc on August 25, 2009, in Canada only by Universal Music Canada.

 Moto Blanco's "Paparazzi" remix and the Glam as You remix of "The Fame" have 1980s influences, while the "LoveGame" Chew Fu Ghettohouse Fix and Space Cowboy's mix of "Poker Face" feature house styles, including incorporation of trance music and synthesizers.
 Rock singer Marilyn Manson and rapper Kardinal Offishall contribute additional vocals to the EP as featured artists.